1377x/insulin-indexes/README.md

 Mi first creation

 Hi stranger
-This is a HOMA-IR, HOMA-Beta, QUICKI, SPINA-GR, SPINA-GBETA -Can be calculated from glucose in mg/dL and mmol/L -The insulin value must be in IU/mL
+This is a HOMA-IR, HOMA-Beta, QUICKI, SPINA-GR, SPINA-GBETA\n -Can be calculated from glucose in mg/dL and mmol/L -The insulin value must be in IU/mL
 -For now, does not have graphical interface